aantropov/sailor/README.md

 Asset importers, such as `ModelImporter`, `TextureImporter`, and `MaterialImporter`, contain loading logic.
 These instances manage loaded assets and prevent their destruction.
 While there's no base class for importers, they all follow a common pattern:

-- Each has an asynchronous loading method: `Tasks::TaskPtr<bool> AssetImporter::LoadAsset(UID uid, AssetPtr& outAsset);`
+- Each has an asynchronous loading method: `Tasks::TaskPtr<bool> AssetImporter::LoadAsset(FileId uid, AssetPtr& outAsset);`
-- Each has an immediate loading method: `bool AssetImporter::LoadAsset_Immediate(UID uid, AssetPtr& outAsset);`
+- Each has an immediate loading method: `bool AssetImporter::LoadAsset_Immediate(FileId uid, AssetPtr& outAsset);`
 - Each contains an `ObjectAllocator`, which handles all assets of the same type in one place.
 - Each resolves loading promises and hot reload logic.